Editors Note: June 21, 2018 – With the sudden news of the passing of Koko, this article has been updated.

 While some skeptics question the extent of Koko’s abilities to communicate with humans, Patterson’s work has done much to dispel the idea that gorillas lack intelligence or personality.
 “Koko’s popularity changed everything,” recalls one researcher who has studied the apes for decades.
 “She put a friendly face on an animal that had for too long attracted fear, loathing, and disrespect — and helped build public support for protecting endangered wild gorillas.”

-But for the moment, Koko remains in northern California, continuing to amaze those who have come to know her, whether in person or through books, films, and news stories.
-Using her hands and her eyes, Koko has taught us that we should never underestimate the remarkable creatures who share our world.
+Koko, who was 46, died in her sleep Tuesday morning.
+Nature-lovers the world over felt the heaviness of this loss.
+Koko amazed those who had come to know her, whether in person or through books, films, and news stories.
+Using her hands and her eyes, Koko taught us that we should never underestimate the remarkable creatures who share our world.
 And her story reminds us that friendships can often bridge seemingly vast gaps, such as the one between a young student and a toddling gorilla.